-Lush made a pledge to remove mica from their products back in 2014 as they didn’t have the “purchasing power or local knowledge” to stay and make a difference, but they have spoken out about the difficulties that they faced in doing this.
+Lush made a pledge to remove mica from their products back in 2014 as they didn’t have the “purchasing power or local knowledge” to stay and make a difference.
+However, they have spoken out about the difficulties that they faced in doing this.
 When trying to switch to synthetic mica they found that it also contains traces of natural mica.
 “We had no idea how difficult it would be,” said Stephanie Boyd, PR Manager for Lush.

-Green People specifically stated that they do not use mica from India and instead source it from Malaysia.
+Green People specifically stated that they do not use mica mined from India and instead source it from Malaysia.